Suiram1701/SchulPlanerBot/SchulPlanerBot.AppHost/kubernetes/README.md

 - Adjust the version of SchulPlanerBot (discord-bot) in `SchulPlanerBot/SchulPlanerBot.csproj`.
 - Open a shell
 - Navigate to the App host project (`cd SchulPlanerBot.AppHost`) if you're not already there.
-- Run `aspirate build -ct "latest;vX.X.X.X"` (replace the X's with the real version) to publish the image.
+- Run `aspirate build --runtime-identifier linux-arm64 -ct "latest;vX.X.X.X"` (replace the X's with the real version) to publish the image.
 - Wait a few seconds and run `kubectl rollout restart deployments/discord-bot -n schulplanerbot` to let kubernetes pull the latest image.

 ## Deploy infrastructure changes: